 Married students interested in public service employment within the next year should strongly consider filing their federal tax returns separately from their spouses.
 The federal PAYE or IBR calculation will utilize your spouse’s income if you file jointly.

 If you decide to file your federal taxes jointly and your spouse has an income, we will use your income only and the household size to calculate your PAYE or IBR payment and LRAP III award.

 **Pay As You Earn (PAYE) is another repayment plan that serves as an enhanced alternative to IBR for certain eligible borrowers.
 If you are eligible for this repayment, LRAP will determine your benefits based on this repayment plan.
 Under PAYE, the amount of discretionary income used to determine whether a borrower has a partial financial hardship and, if so, the monthly required payment obligation decreases from 15% under IBR to 10%.
 In addition, the maximum length of time a borrower is required to make monthly payments decreases from 25 years under IBR to 20 years (if you decide to leave public service).
 Otherwise, the two repayment plans function similarly, including the 10 year, or 120 on-time, scheduled payments, period for public service loan forgiveness.

 A borrower is eligible for PAYE if, in addition to meeting all the requirements for IBR, they 1) did not borrow any federal student loans prior to October 1, 2007 or had entirely paid off all such loans as of that date and 2) had at least one federal Stafford or Graduate PLUS loan disburse on or after October 1, 2011 or applied for and completed a Federal Direct Consolidation loan on or after such date.

-As of January 2010, the only student loans that will be covered under the LRAP III program will be federal guaranteed student loans, and up to $100/month for Bar Loans with incomes up to $75,000.
+As of January 2010, the only student loans that are covered under the LRAP III program are the federal Direct Student loans, and up to $100/month for Bar Loans with incomes up to $75,000.